 During the seder we ask four questions.
 The youngest person at the table will sing a song called "Ma Nishtana," which asks why this night is different from any other.
 My seven-year-old brother did a wonderful job remembering all the words even though his Hebrew is not that great.
 We claim that "in every generation a person is obligated to regard himself as if he had come out of Egypt"; therefore we ask the same questions every year, on that night, to remember the hardships of our ancestors.

 This was the first time in four years, since my return to living in America, that I spent the holiday with my family who lives in Israel.
-The Seder is one of the most popular meals from Jewish holidays and is known as a celebration of the Jews' emancipation.
-I enjoyed being with the people I love: my parents, siblings, cousins, and 86-years-old grandfather who was so energized that night, to commemorate the strength of the Israelites while reading, eating, drinking, and singing.
+The seder is one of the most popular meals from Jewish holidays and is known as a celebration of the Jews' emancipation.
+I enjoyed being with the people I love: my parents, siblings, cousins, and 86-year-old grandfather, who was so energized that night, to commemorate the strength of the Israelites while reading, eating, drinking, and singing.
 Every year, however, we understand the story differently.

 Being in Israel has reminded me the importance of freedom and safety and the power of liberation.
 As a people who have experienced slavery and oppression, we must remember to treat others as we would want to be treated.
 As we approached Yom HaShoah, the Holocaust Remembrance Day, we mentioned that the number of survivors is decreasing.
 It is our generation’s responsibility to educate the world on the fight of good versus evil, and promise that no community should ever feel such hatred again.
 This is both significant in our day-to-day lives, and in the larger context of conflicts around the world.
 We must struggle with the definition of freedom as individuals and as people.
 It is no secret that the Middle East is a contentious, heated region that raises questions of freedom and liberty.
 In the conflict, we must advocate for human rights and justice and share respect for future generations to ensure a world where good has triumphed evil.